sdross0/orbital-datacenter-brightness/README.md

 **Mallama et al. 2023**, [arXiv:2306.06657](https://arxiv.org/abs/2306.06657).
-The measured on-orbit phase function of Starlink Gen2 Mini in its brightness mitigation mode, offset by +1.97 mag for the ratio of the AI1 array area (710 m2) to the Mini's (116 m2).
+The measured on-orbit phase function of Starlink Gen2 Mini in its brightness mitigation mode, scaled to the AI1 array area by making it 1.97 magnitudes brighter; AI1 (710 m2) compared to the Mini's (116 m2).
 Implemented in `lsm.observe_empirical`.

 Gen2 Mini is used as the anchor because it is the most recent SpaceX hardware that has actually flown and been photometrically measured.
-V3 has flown once, on a suborbital path, and was never cataloged, so no photometry exists for it.
+Gen2 Mini is used because it is the latest SpaceX design for which published on-orbit photometry was available when this repository was prepared.

 **The second column is a floor, not a prediction.** Part of the Gen2 Mini's mitigation is a terminator attitude maneuver.
-The AI1 design, with a radiator held knife-edge to the sun and arrays held face-on, structurally cannot perform it.
-The real answer is somewhere above the blue column.
+The AI1 design, with a radiator held knife-edge to the sun and arrays held face-on, does not appear able to perform the same maneuver without departing from its stated radiator and solar-array attitudes.
+The real answer is probably somewhere above the optimistic mitigation model.

 ## Constellation

-The sun-synchronous groups exactly as filed, from Table 1 of SpaceX's 29 May 2026 supplement to the FCC:
+The constellation is constructed from the sun-synchronous groups in Table 1 of SpaceX’s May 29, 2026 FCC supplement.
+The LTAN placement and RAAN spread are additional modeling assumptions described below.

 | altitude (km) | inclination (deg) | planes | node families |
 |---|---|---|---|